-- Pain relief will only be given with the express consent of the headteacher eg for pupils returning to school after sustaining a fracture or dental treatment - Parents will be asked to sign a consent form when they bring the medicine to school, which confirms that they have given the medicine to their child without adverse effect in the past and that they will inform the school immediately if this changes - The school will only administer paracetamol to those pupils requesting analgesics; generally non-prescription ibuprofen will not be given - If ibuprofen is the analgesic of choice then parents will be advised that a dose could be given before school (ibuprofen is effective for six hours); if required the school will 'top up' the pain relief with paracetamol.

-- When a pupil requests pain relief, staff will first check maximum dosages and when the previous dose was taken; parents will be contacted for confirmation and, if unavailable, a dose will not usually be given before 12 noon - A record will be made of all doses given
+- Pain relief will only be given with the express consent of the Headteacher eg for pupils returning to school after sustaining a fracture or dental treatment. - Parents will be asked to sign a consent form when they bring the medicine to school, which confirms that they have given the medicine to their child without adverse effect in the past and that they will inform the school immediately if this changes. - The school will only administer paracetamol to those pupils requesting analgesics; generally non-prescription ibuprofen will not be given. - If ibuprofen is the analgesic of choice then parents will be advised that a dose could be given before school (ibuprofen is effective for six hours); if required the school will 'top up' the pain relief with paracetamol. - When a pupil requests pain relief staff will first check maximum dosages and when the previous dose was taken.
+Parents will be contacted for confirmation.
+If parents are unavailable, a dose will not usually be given before 12 noon. - A record will be made of all doses given using either Template D or E.

-6 RECORD KEEPING
+7 RECORD KEEPING

-- The school will keep a record of all medicines administered to individual pupils, in a bound book.
-Any side effects of the medication to be administered at school will be noted. - A record will be made where medication is held by the school but self-administered by the pupil.
+- The school will keep a record of all medicines administered to individual pupils, using Templates D or E stating what, how and how much was administered, when and by whom in a bound book.
+Any side effects of the medication to be administered at school will be noted. - A record of administration of medicine will not be recorded where the pupil has taken responsibility for their own medication, eg asthma inhalers and take their medication, as and when it is required. - A record will be made where medication is held by the school but self-administered by the pupil.

-7 SAFE STORAGE OF MEDICINES
+8 SAFE STORAGE OF MEDICINES

-- Medicines will be stored strictly in accordance with product instructions, paying particular note to temperature, and in the original container in which dispensed. - Pupils know where their medication is stored and are able to access them immediately. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - A few medicines require refrigeration.
+- Medicines will be stored strictly in accordance with product instructions paying particular note to temperature and in the original container in which dispensed. - Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away. - A few medicines require refrigeration.
 They will be kept in a clean storage container, clearly labelled, and stored in the Medical Room refrigerator, which is not accessible to pupils.
-A temperature log of the refrigerator will be taken during the period of storage (recommended temperature is between 2-8°C. - Medication will never be prepared ahead of time and left ready for staff to administer. - An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required. - It is the parent's responsibility to ensure their child's medication remains in date.
+A temperature log of the refrigerator will be taken during the period of storage. - Medication will never be prepared ahead of time and left ready for staff to administer. - An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required. - It is the parent's responsibility to ensure their child's medication remains in date.
 The school will remind parents when their child's medication is due to expire.

-8 DISPOSAL OF MEDICINES
+9 DISPOSAL OF MEDICINES